-Petrol Motorcycles 4-stroke >750 cm3 wheel vehicle that cannot be classified as a L2e vehicle.
-Diesel Mini-cars L6e: Light quadricycle with maximum design vehicle speed ≤ 45 km/h and mass in running order ≤ 425 kg and engine capacity ≤ 50 cm 3 if a Pl Petrol All Terrain Vehicles engine, or engine capacity ≤ 500 cm 3 if a Cl engine.
-L7e : Heavy quadricycle with mass in running order ≤ 450 kg for the transport of passengers, or ≤ 600 kg for the transport of goods.
+Diesel Mini-cars L6e: Light quadricycle with maximum design vehicle speed ≤ 45 km/h and mass in running order ≤ 425 kg and engine capacity ≤ 50 cm3 if a PI engine, or Petrol All Terrain Vehicles engine capacity ≤ 500 cm3 if a CI engine.
+L7e: Heavy quadricycle with mass in running order ≤ 450 kg for the transport of passengers, or ≤ 600 kg for the transport of goods.